alison985/setting-up-mac-dev-environment/README.md

 ### Virtual Environment

 Asssumes the variables for virtualenv listed in the ~/.bash_profile above.
+Uses virtualenvwrapper to - you guessed it - wrap virtualenv.

 ```bash
 pip install virtualenv